tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_FAQ.md

 ## No iOS simulator is visible or it will say "Unable to find an iOS Simulator"

 Go to Xcode and make sure `preferences->locations->Command Line Tools` is set to the correct Xcode path.
+Even if it is set you sometimes have to open and select it again in order accept a permissions request.

 ## iOS build error: "Unable to find any non-expired Ad Hoc or Enterprise Ad Hoc provisioning profiles that match the app id"